 Dry lots can be life savers for at risk horses, but they are small and often isolated, depriving the horses of movement and social interaction.
 Muzzles can help limit grass intake on pasture, but for some horses it is still too much grass.
 They also limit the horses' social interactions, can cause rubs, and can be removed by the horse, allowing them unintended full access to grass.

 Horses can benefit from the best of both worlds when living on a track paddock.
 It is essentially a huge long dry lot loop that allows the horses to live in herds and get plenty of exercise and mental stimulation, without over consumption of grass or wearing muzzles.
-Our horses thrive on the controlled diet of a dry lot, but with the lifestyle of a pasture, usually covering several miles a day.
+Our horses thrive on the controlled diet of a dry lot, but with the lifestyle of a pasture, typically covering several miles a day.

 Track paddocks are essentially a fence within a fence, creating a track.
 There are usually wider areas designed for feeding, rolling, or loafing.
 Different footing can be added in various locations to control mud and stimulate healthy hoof growth.
 Hay slow feeders can be added all around the track to mimic natural wandering and foraging behavior.